begelb/MLCD/README.md

 # Machine-Learned Cubical Decomposition (MLCD) of Phase Space for Identifying Attracting Neighborhoods

 This code accompanies the paper "Data-driven Identification of Attractors using Machine Learning" by  Marcio Gameiro, Brittany Gelb, William D. Kalies, Miroslav Kramar, Konstantin Mischaikow, and Paul Tatasciore.
+Questions about the code can be directed to brittany.gelb@rutgers.edu.

 ## Google Colab: run MLCD with no local installation
 The code is available on a [Google colab notebook](https://colab.research.google.com/drive/1teYPxaoI0IuQCSlEQuJ9zy43vhqGUqWD?usp=sharing), which does not require local installation to run.
 The data is automatically read from [a Github repository that hosts the data](https://github.com/begelb/MLCD-data).